ahdinosaur/rustforge-2025-rust-in-color/slides.md

 For our evolutionary survival, we are much more sensitive to changes in dim light than we are to changes in bright light.
 If you double the amount of photons, we don’t see double the brightness.

-This mismatch between physics and perception is why the “RGB” you think you know is actually gamma-encoded sRGB. sRGB allows us to think in terms of perception, where double the red value means double the perceived brightness of red.
-Then for LEDs, we convert the gamma-encoded sRGB to linear, to use as a gamma-corrected duty cycle.

-By the way, if you start mixing RGB's, make sure to do so in the linear space.
+On the left we have uncorrected photons: a linear duty cycle has a non-linear perceived brightness.

+On the right we have gamma corrected photons: a gamma-corrected duty cycle has a linear perceived brightness.

+The RGB we're used to is gamma-corrected, so double the red means double the perceived brightness of red.

+However, when talking to LEDs, we need to use the linear colors.

 -->